PRESENTATION GUIDELINES

 - A slide advancer will be available at the podium.

-- Turn off mobile phones during your presentation.
+- Turn off mobile phones during conference sessions.

 Presentation Upload for Oral Abstract Presenters